HarisMalik123/Timer-Js-Events-Practice/README.md

 # Timer-Js-Events-Practice
-I developed a basic timer application using HTML, CSS, and JavaScript, which enhanced my understanding of the DOM and event handling
+I developed a basic timer application using HTML, CSS, and JavaScript.
+This project not only improved my proficiency with these technologies but also provided me with a deeper understanding of the Document Object Model (DOM) and event handling.
+The application features  start, stop functions  which helped me gain practical experience in managing user interactions and dynamic updates in a web environment